DivyaPraveen/SensorAPI/README.md

 --provisioned-throughput ReadCapacityUnits=5,WriteCapacityUnits=5 \
 --global-secondary-indexes 'IndexName=sensoridCreateTs,KeySchema=[{AttributeName=sensorId,KeyType=HASH},{AttributeName=createTs,KeyType=RANGE}],Projection={ProjectionType=ALL},ProvisionedThroughput={ReadCapacityUnits=10,WriteCapacityUnits=5}'
 ```
-You can test the connection of local stack using the following script
+You can see the entries in the table with these script

 ```
 aws --endpoint-url=http://localhost:4566 --region=us-east-1 dynamodb scan --table-name SensorDataInfo